We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Elkhart, Indiana 2022

-In 1996, Keith Cooper was wrongfully convicted of armed robbery.
-Cooper filed a lawsuit against the Elkhart Police Department claiming that their police officials, including detective Steve Rezutko, framed him through “false witness statements and unduly suggestive photo lineups.”
+In 1997, Cooper was wrongfully convicted of armed robbery.
+After serving more than eight years in prison, he filed a lawsuit against the Elkhart Police Department, claiming that their police officials, including Detective Steve Rezutko, framed him and his co-defendant through “false witness statements and unduly suggestive photo lineups.”
 The eyewitnesses who testified at Cooper’s trial later admitted that they had been manipulated by Rezutko into implicating Cooper.
-DNA evidence later identified the shooter as a man who was convicted of murder in Michigan in 2002.
-Cooper was the first Indiana man to be granted a pardon based on actual innocence in 2017.
+DNA evidence eventually identified the shooter as a man who was convicted of murder in Michigan in 2002.
+In 2017, Cooper became the first Indiana man to be granted a pardon based on actual innocence.
+His co-defendant, Christopher Parish, was exonerated and awarded a nearly $5 million settlement in 2014.

 Compensation